thesadru/disnake/docs/api.rst

         The default message type.
 This is the same as regular messages.
     .. attribute:: recipient_add

-        The system message when a user is added to a group private message or a thread.
+        The system message when a user is added to a grop private message or a thread.
     .. attribute:: recipient_remove

-        The system message when a user is removed from a group private message or a thread.
+        The system message when a user is removed from a grop private message or a thread.
     .. attribute:: call